Life Notes from the Lab — Writing Guide

 - Direct.
 No hedging.
 No "might", "could", "perhaps", "I think", "in my opinion".

 - Precise.
 One sentence says one thing.
-Long sentences earn their length by building somewhere, not by qualifying.

 It is not: